lescuer97/nutmix/README.md

 if you want to run the project in docker you will need two thinks.

-1. `env` directory at the base of your project for your lightning node certificates.
-2. Set the correct variables in an `.env` file.
+You'll need  the correct variables in an `.env` file.
 Use the env.example file as reference.

 You need to make sure to use a strong `POSTGRES_PASSWORD` and make user the username and password are the same in the `DATABASE_URL`

+It's important to set up the variables under `LIGHTNING CONNECTION` for connecting to a node.

+if you want to run with traefik and you also need to fill variables below `HOSTING` for your domains.

 If you have this correctly setup it should be as easy as running a simple docker command on linux: